Willebrew/canvas-pal/README.md

 - **Execute** Canvas queries via serverless functions and a Python bridge.
 - **Summarize** results in clear, conversational prose.
 - **Theme** itself with light/dark modes powered by Tailwind CSS v4’s CSS-first configuration.
 - **Deploy** instantly on Vercel using Next.js App Router and Turbopack.
+(With changes to the Python runtime)

 ---